 Pupil Premium Strategy Statement

-Download our Pupil Premium Strategy Statement in PDF format
+Download our Pupil Premium Strategy Statement (including 2017/18 review) in PDF format

 The Pupil Premium provides additional funding on top of the main funding the college ordinarily receives.
 This funding is targeted at students from disadvantaged backgrounds to address the social inequality that exists between these students and their less deprived peers.